Our Team

 For over a decade now, Chris has displayed his creative talents in multiple kitchens, most of which was spent at duo Restaurant in Denver and most recently at Bird Dog in Palo Alto.
 These two establishments helped refine his culinary style with a focus on working with local faire and produce with care and simplicity.

-• Meena Rezaei, general manager
+• Marcus Bui, general manager

 • Nora Furst, partner